Pathoschild/StardewXnbHack/README.md

 License | MIT | GPL | n/a

 <sup>¹ `.tmx` is the [preferred map format](https://stardewvalleywiki.com/Modding:Maps#Map_formats), but you can open the `.tbin` file in Tiled and export it as `.tmx`.</sup>

-### On Linux, the console doesn't open or shows a "Magic number is wrong" error
-That's a [Mono bug with some terminals](https://github.com/mono/mono/issues/6752) in the version used by Stardew Valley.
-You can fix it by...

-* changing your default terminal to a supported one like xterm;
-* or opening a terminal in the game folder and launching the unpacker like this:
-  > export TERM=xterm &&./StardewXNBHack.sh

 ## For StardewXnbHack developers
 This section explains how to edit or compile StardewXnbHack from the source code.
 Most users should